LyCrash/ESP32Cam-ObjectCounting/README.md

 2. Server Code

-    The server retrieves images from the ESP32-CAM and performs object detection on these images, specifically counting cars, trucks, bicycles, motorbikes, and buses.
+    The server retrieves images from the ESP32-CAM and performs object detection on these images, specifically cars, trucks and buses.
-    The count is displayed in real-time on the server's graphical user interface.
+    Many approaches are performed for the counting that is displayed in real-time on the server's graphical user interface.

 ## Requirements: